gerriarte/nougram_web/Quotai - DS/Design System for AgenciaOps/src/DESIGN_SYSTEM.md

-# AgenciaOps Design System
+# Nougram Design System

 ## Overview

-AgenciaOps is a complete SaaS platform for managing creative agency quotes, built with **Material Design 3** principles using React, Next.js, and Tailwind CSS.
+Nougram is a complete SaaS platform for managing creative agency quotes, built with **Material Design 3** principles using React, Next.js, and Tailwind CSS.

 ---